frostpeak-studios/project-templates-unity/README.md

 ## Installation

+### Download Templates

+You can download the latest templates from the [releases page](https://github.com/frostpeak-studios/project-templates-unity/releases).

 ### Creating Template Package

+Alternatively, you can clone the repo and create the template package yourself.

 1. Copy the contents of the template you want to use into a local folder named `package`
 2. Use 7z or another archiving tool to create a `.tgz` archive of the `package` folder (zip format works fine,